UnGast/SwiftVulkan/README.md

 <br>
 <br>

-# List of things that could cause bugs
+# List of things that could cause bugs / lead to confusion

 - uint32_t type fields that are marked as optional will get a value of 0 if not specified
   - this could overwrite the default value of the specification (if there is any)
   - but something like this is necessary because some fields are marked as optional, but they are not recognized as optional when imported into swift
   - example: DescriptorSetLayoutBinding.descriptorCount
+- DeviceMemory.free calls DeviceMemory.destroy which calls vkFreeMemory
+  - there is no vkDestroyMemory, but the base class for the wrappers requires a destroy function to call when it is deinitialized